-This post marks our 500th here on Wandering in Disney.
-With that in mind, the time seemed right for one of the biggest posts we have ever done – an all-encompassing trip planning guide to Disneyland Resort.
+This post is an all-encompassing trip planning guide to Disneyland Resort.
 We also have the same style of guide for both Walt Disney World and Tokyo Disney Resort.
 All of the guides will be updated each year and likely more often than that.

 Our planning guide will include our favorite times to go to Disneyland, places to stay, park tickets, FastPass and attraction guides, itineraries, dining, and more.
 Most sections will include links to read further on a given topic.
 The goal of the post is to give you a quick summary of each subject that then will act as a jumping off point to read more about different topics.